dumeaux-lab/deep-fMC_paper/README.md

 We recommend cloning the scAAnet repository rather than installing it via pip to ensure compatibility with its dependencies.

-To create the conda environment and install the necessary dependencies, use the following command:
+To create the conda environment and install the necessary dependencies, use the following command (skip this step if you already created the enviroment described above):

 ```bash
 conda create -n scAAnet python=3.10.11 -y && conda activate scAAnet && pip install tensorflow==2.10.0 && conda install -c conda-forge cudatoolkit=11.8 cudnn=8.8.0.121 -y